icarito/physics-with-xo/12_tb_programming_tutorial.md

 It can also display text on-screen, the value of the magnitude measured by a sensor at a given moment (or combination of both), a photo taken by the built-in digital camera (with the block `show` of the `Media object palette`) or also data being measured may be permanently shown on-screen by displaying the status bar (this is achieved with the block `print` from the `Additional options palette`).

 A very interesting feature of this Activity, is the ability to synthesize human voice to output a text message, a numeric value or a combination of both; this is achieved by running a Python programming block called `speak.py` (TB v.109) or by running the `speak` block (TB v.130) from the `Media object palette`.
-As previously described, TB allows to synthesize a sinusoidal signal of adjustable frequency (and produce an audible sound, for example), this time either by executing the Python programming block called `sinewave.py` (TB v.109) or by executing the `sinewave` block (TB v.130) from the `Media blocks palette` (in this case the duration of the output signal may also be selected).
+As previously described, TB allows to synthesize a sinewave signal of adjustable frequency (and produce an audible sound, for example), this time either by executing the Python programming block called `sinewave.py` (TB v.109) or by executing the `sinewave` block (TB v.130) from the `Media blocks palette` (in this case the duration of the output signal may also be selected).

 **Note: the following examples relate to TB v.109 running on XO1 except those that refer to version 130, which are indicated explicitly in brackets (with .ta extension).**